matplotlib/matplotlib/doc/users/whats_new/imshow_logscales.rst

 This can be understood by analogy to plotting a histogram with linearly spaced bins with a logarithmic x-axis.
-Equal sized bins at will be displayed as wider for small *x* and narrower for large *x*.
+Equal sized bins will be displayed as wider for small *x* and narrower for large *x*.